How does an expert in any field predict outcomes with high confidence?

-To make this more concrete, let’s take a playful summer example, imagine we run a small experiment: each day we note the average temperature, we ask a group of people how many ice creams they bought (then we calculate the quantity in cL of how much they consumed), and we measure their “sunburn index” on a scale from 0 to 10 (where 0 means no redness at all, and 10 means very strong sunburn, measured with a handheld erythema device).
-And we can see the results of our small experiment in the following table:
+Imagine we run a small experiment: each day we note the average temperature, we ask a group of people how many ice creams they bought (then we calculate the quantity in cL of how much they consumed), and we measure their “sunburn index” on a scale from 0 to 10 (where 0 means no redness at all, and 10 means very strong sunburn, measured with a handheld erythema device).
+And we can see the results in the following table:

 day temperature (°C) sunburn index (0–10) ice creams (cl)